adibpathan/adibpathan/README.md

 MERN Stack Developer and Data Analaytics
 -------------------------------------

-i have a deep knowledge about MERN Stack and Data analyst.
+i have a deep knowledge about MERN Stack and Data Analytics.

 * 🌍  I'm based in Koperkhairane, Navi-Mumbai
 * ✉️  You can contact me at [adibpathan41833@gmail.com](mailto:adibpathan41833@gmail.com)